sgultrafix/trafix-rag-agent/README.md

 # LangChain RAG Application

-A Docker-based application that uses LangChain and Ollama for PDF processing and question answering.
+A Docker-based application that uses LangChain and Ollama for PDF and schema processing, retrieval-augmented generation, and question answering.

 ## Features

 - PDF document processing and text extraction
+- **Schema ingestion and database QA** (supports .json, .yml, .yaml, .sql)
 - Question answering using Ollama models
-- Vector store persistence for document embeddings
+- Vector store persistence for document embeddings and schema
 - Memory management for efficient resource usage
-- Comprehensive test coverage
+- **End-to-end tests for both schema and PDF QA**
 - Docker-based deployment

 ## Prerequisites